deimie/CSP-individual/gh-pages/notes.md

 - **When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.**

+There are varying licenses that restrict other people from using your code/material certain amounts.
+Some licenses such as the MIT license are very easy to work with and allows use of code for free.
+The creative commons license has copyright restrictions and is tougher to distribute.

 - **Make a license for your personal and Team project.
 Document license you picked and why.**

+We picked the MIT license because we want our code to be easily accessable with little restriction.

 <hr>